mariusandra/insights/README.md

 ```

 The generated `config/insights.yml` file needs to be accessible for `insights` in the next steps.
 I recommend keeping it in your
-app's repository and running `rake insights:export` each time your model changes to update it.
+app's repository and running `rake insights:export` each time your database structure changes to update it.
 You can then symlink it to `insights`.

 ## Install Insights